 Queen Mary is pleased to announce that it will fund up to 100 joint PhD scholarships in co-operation with the China Scholarship Council for 2016 entry, making us one the biggest supporters of the CSC scheme in the UK.

 Under the scheme, Queen Mary will provide scholarships to cover all tuition fees, whilst the CSC will provide living expenses and one return flight ticket to successful applicants.
+For more information, download the flyer below:

 For 2016 entry, places are available in the following schools: